-Did you make this recipe?
+Did you make this slow cooker turkey recipe?
 Please RATE THE RECIPE below.

 Here's what others are saying: "I made this today but I used 4 chicken breasts.
 I also got a bit lazy and didn’t pre-bake the chicken breasts but just put them raw in the bottom of the slow cooker (greased) and it turned out just fine……breasts were still moist, not dried out at all.
 The flavour was really good and I’ll be sure to use this recipe again.
 Thanks for all your great recipes!!"⭐⭐⭐⭐⭐

-📋 Slow Cooker Turkey Breast with Quinoa Cranberry Dressing Recipe
+📋 Slow Cooker Turkey Breast with Quinoa Cranberry Stuffing Recipe

 - ⅓ cup finely chopped fresh parsley

 - Preheat oven to 350 degrees F. Toast almonds: spread in a single layer on baking sheet and bake until golden brown (about 4-6 minutes) stirring frequently.

 - Spray a non-stick frying pan with cooking spray and and brown turkey breast on all sides (I do this on high for about 3 minutes on each side).